History of SKN |

 Ms. Tyson makes her debut in the working world as a substitute in the Crown Attorney’s Chamber moving to the Post Office and Treasury Department in quick succession.
 In 1951 she was appointed Junior Clerk in the Pension able Establishment and posted to the Crown Attorney’s Chambers Performing secretarial duties.
 Within quick time she was promoted to senior clerk.

-the central Registry.
+Her flair for organization and management soon distinguished her among hr peers as in 1964 she was appointed Executive Officer and placed in charge of the central Registry.
 In 1967 she was transferred to the Health Department with responsibility for administration.
 By 1980 she was promoted to the Prime Ministers Office as Personal Assistant to the Prime Minister.

 She retied in 1995 having worked a full 45 years.
 But hers was on retiring Personality as was evidenced in the sporting activities that brought that certain gleam to her eye during the period 1955-1979.
 Perhaps in some other sport the wool could be pulled over her eyes but certainly not in Netball.
 She had the eyes and the astuteness of an eagle and when the St. Kitts Team competed regionally under her Leadership it was certain to perform with distinction.
 Certainly regional team saw St. Kitts/Nevis as the team to look out for.